 Le held onto the first table for most of the tournament, but a spate of draws slowed his progress and Jianchao Zhou of China passed him on 6/7.
 Along with Le, Tigran Petrosian and Andrey Stukopin had 5.5/7.
 Xiong also had the same score after taking a 1/2-point bye in round seven.
-However the big surprise was 17-year old International Master Zhansaya Abdumalik of Kazahkstan.
+However, the big surprise was 17-year-old International Master Zhansaya Abdumalik of Kazahkstan.
 After beating Gil Popilski of Israel, she joined the logjam a half-point from the lead!
-She started attracting attention, not only for her long ponytail she wore past her back, but for being an increasing threat on the top boards.
+She started attracting attention, not only for the long ponytail she wore past her back but for being an increasing threat on the top boards.

 In the penultimate round, Zhou-Petrosian, Le-Stukopin, Xiong-Lenderman, Zherebukh-Abdumalik were headliners.
 Here is how the games transpired: